rerun-io/rerun/rerun_cpp/arrow_cpp_install.md

 of our external examples.

-Make sure to use `-DRERUN_DOWNLOAD_AND_BUILD_ARROW=OFF` when building, otherwise Rerun's CMake script will download & build arrow instead, ignoring your Pixi install.
+Make sure to use `-DRERUN_DOWNLOAD_AND_BUILD_ARROW=OFF` when building, otherwise Rerun's CMake script will download & build Arrow instead, ignoring your Pixi install.
 The advantage of using Pixi is that you can rely on pre-built artifacts rather than adding Arrows build to your own.
 Also, Pixi is of course also useful for managing other dependencies like Eigen or OpenCV, as well as fr pinning the version of your build tooling.